BryanTheLai/StackRAG-Backend/README.md

 ### 13.1 Market Validation: The Office of the CFO Needs

-Market analysis, such as insights from VC articles on the "Office of the CFO," strongly validates the core problem: the difficulty SMEs face in extracting insights from financial documents.
+Market analysis, such as insights from VC articles on the "Office of the CFO," strongly validates the core problem: the difficulty SMEs face in extracting insights from financial documents and managing financial workflows.
 Key pain points identified directly inform the value proposition and desired features:

 *   Automating tasks within document-intensive workflows (e.g., processing reports).
+*   **Automating specific, time-consuming financial reconciliation and reporting tasks, thereby saving measurable hours for finance teams.**
 *   Supporting strategic and analytical activities (e.g., FP&A, forecasting) by synthesizing data from disparate sources.
 *   Addressing specific financial analysis needs (e.g., variance analysis, flux commentary, inputs for forecasting, multivariate analysis).
 *   A clear need for reliable calculation capabilities for financial metrics.

-This confirms that the focus on document processing, context retrieval, and tool-assisted generation for these specific financial tasks aligns with expressed market demand.
+This confirms that the focus on document processing, context retrieval, tool-assisted generation, and integrations for these specific financial tasks aligns with expressed market demand.

 ### 13.2 The "Bitter Lesson": Vertical vs. Horizontal AI Applications